AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-multidimensions.md

 When you sort data for multiple columns, data is sorted according to the priority you assign to each column.
 Priority numbering is displayed next to the sort icon ![sort priority icon](assets/sort-priority-icon.png).

-The column with the primary priority decides the main order, the column with the secondary priority decides the order when rows have the same value in the primary column, the column with the tertiary priority decides the order when rows have the same value in the primary and secondary columns, and so forth.
+The column with the primary priority decides the main order; the column with the secondary priority decides the order when rows have the same value in the primary column; the column with the tertiary priority decides the order when rows have the same value in the primary and secondary columns; and so forth.

 For example, consider a table with the following columns: